ChildishKid/One-For-All/README.md

  - Steam
  - Epic Games

-The only purpose of this is to launch games (i.e. you cannot install, unistall or add any other software).
+The only purpose of this is to launch games (i.e. you cannot install, uninstall or add any other software).
 Icon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from www.flaticon.com